-People detained or arrested by police officers have certain rights protected by the Canadian Charter of Rights and Freedoms.
+People who have been detained or arrested by police officers have certain rights protected by the Canadian Charter of Rights and Freedoms.
 If the police do not respect these rights, the evidence gathered during the detention or arrest might not be allowed in court.

-Right to Know Reasons for the Detention or Arrest
+Right to Know the Reasons for the Detention or Arrest

-People detained or arrested have the right to know the reasons for the detention or arrest right away.
+Detained or arrested people have the right to know the reasons for their detention or arrest right away.
 The police must explain the reasons in clear and simple language.

 Right to Speak to a Lawyer